vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ## Others

-### Which versions of Nebula Graph are supported by Exchange?
+### Q: Which versions of Nebula Graph are supported by Exchange?

 See [Limitations](about-exchange/ex-ug-limitations.md).

-### What is the relationship between Exchange and Spark Writer?
+### Q: What is the relationship between Exchange and Spark Writer?

 Exchange is the Spark application developed based on Spark Writer.
 Both are suitable for bulk migration of cluster data to Nebula Graph in a distributed environment, but later maintenance work will be focused on Exchange.
 Compared with Spark Writer, Exchange has the following improvements: